m-r-hunt/m-r-hunt.github.io/_posts/2020-01-02-godot-modding.markdown

 I've got a test project demonstrating these techniques [on Github.](https://github.com/m-r-hunt/godot_modding_test_project)

 When working normally in Godot, you place assets into the Godot project folder.
-Then, if they are in a format the engine understand, it will automatically import them and they will be available under the `res://` paths.
+Then, if they are in a format the engine understands, it will automatically import them and they will be available under the `res://` paths.
 In order to load assets outside of this process, we need to manually open and read files and then convert them into the proper Godot resource format using the functionality available in the engine.

 ## Reading bytes out of a file